Green Vehicle Laws and Regulations in New York

 - Complies with the safety standards listed under Title 49 of the U.S. Code of Federal Regulations, section 571.500.

 Registration and licensing requirements for operating a low-speed might vary.
-For example, this includes includes limited use motorcycles—often called mopeds—which have specific traffic and operating restrictions, insurance requirements, and equipment standards.
+For example, this includes limited-use motorcycles—often called mopeds—which have specific traffic and operating restrictions, insurance requirements, and equipment standards.
 For more on regulations specific to your low-speed vehicle, consult the NY DMV.

 NY Heavy-Duty Vehicle Idling Restrictions